 “That’s it!
 That’s what we are.
 We are good guys and we stop bad guys from destroying history.”

 “Why not tell everyone this?
 Wouldn’t it be easier to tell everyone about the dangers of time travel rather than charging into libraries and beating people up?”

 Alya frowned while waving dismissively.
-“Oh yes.
-That worked really crashing well.
+“Oh, yes.
+That worked really crashing well!
 After the First Temporal War, we decided to use a different approach.
 Keeping time travel somewhat secret makes temporal traffic manageable.
-Less traffic, less fools who try to change history and cause Temporal Crashes by accident.
+Less traffic, fewer fools who try to change history and cause Temporal Crashes by accident.
 I already explained all this to Hanns and he is still trying to abuse time travel.”